Neighborhood Considerations

 Neighbors are encouraged to document local wildlife sightings to help establish what currently lives in and around this habitat.

 Source: Statement of Justification, p.
-5.
+5; aerial imagery review.

 Stormwater